openhab/openhab-addons/bundles/org.openhab.binding.modbus/README.md

 `data` is responsible of extracting relevant piece of data (e.g. a number `3.14`) from binary received from the slave.
 Similarly, `data` thing is responsible of converting openHAB commands to write requests to the Modbus slave. n.b. note that some numerics like 'readStart' need to be entered as 'text'.
+You must give each of your data Things a reference (thing ID) that is unique for this binding.

 | Parameter                                   | Type    | Required | Default if omitted | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |
 | ------------------------------------------- | ------- | -------- | ------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |